M-tech-svg/Staff-Training/Readme.txt

 Description:
  - This project was created in Oracle Database 11.2.0 and built in for APEX which is web based software.
  - This type of application creates staff training and manages request from staff.
- - The user can login from the following info:
+ - The users that can login from the following info:
      - ADMIN/123
      - EMPLOYEE ID/STAFF ID/PASSWORD
+ - The employee is provided the employee id which ca be used to login.
+ - The employee can create training request, view previous training requests approval.
+ - The admin can login to publish new advertisement, view training requests, add new course and approving requests.
  - The database is designed to provide staff details, requests and reports etc
  - Mobile application is based on Android which staff requests the training program for the desired course and can view the requests.
+ - It also generates reports based on the request approved, declined or pending approval filtered with published year.